xenanetworks/open-automation-utilities/docs/source/cli_ref/anlt/an_lt/anlt_autorestart.rst

 ``--link-down/--no-link-down``

-Should port enables AN+LT auto-restart when a link down condition is detected, default to ``--no-link-down``
+Should port enables AN+LT autorestart when a link down condition is detected, default to ``--no-link-down``

 ``--lt-fail/--no-lt-fail``